 Barnum Park in Birmingham, Michigan is a community park, nestled in the Barnum Park community.
 The eight acres where this amazing little space was once their neighborhood school.
-Barnum Park is located at Pierce and Frank, west of Woodward and south of Maple.
-This amazing community gathering place features play structures, a softball field, a crushed stone walking path, garden sanctuary, a soccer field, tree-lined promenade, and an outdoor ice rink (open during the winter months).
+In fact, Barnum Park is located at Pierce and Frank, west of Woodward and south of Maple.
+This amazing community gathering place features play structures, a softball field, a crushed stone walking path, a garden sanctuary, a soccer field, a tree-lined promenade, and an outdoor ice rink (open during the winter months).

 Barnum Park Overview:

-Swings: two regular and two toddler swings
+Swings: two regular in addition to two toddler swings

 Unique Features: balance based equipment

 Sports Fields: softball as well as soccer

 Walking Trails: yes, pea gravel and also cement

 Parking: cement lot on the west side of the park as well as street parking

 Birmingham’s first Little Free Library is located on the southeast corner of Barnum Park.
 This brightly colored owl houses free books where guests may come to get a book or give a book during their visit.
 Additionally, there is a perfect little nook for reading nearby.
 In fact, the nook is a circular park space with benches, tucked away from all the action.

 Connect with the City of Birmingham